luminous3/json-server-blog/README.md

 #### 3. Navigate to `http://localhost:9000/`

-You should see "Welcome!", and a barebones web application with navigational links to "Home" and "About".
+You should see the list of blogs with their description, author, and publish date.
+Clicking on a single blog post will take you to that blog's page, where you can view comments, and add comments.

 ### Testing